Sessions Court: Bangladesh

 With the introduction of Metropolitan Police, the amended version of CrPC made it essential for the government to establish separate courts for metropolitan cities.
 Since then, Metropolitan Sessions Courts have been established in Bangladesh.
-For districts, both of criminal and civil courts are housed in same facility.
+In districts, both criminal and civil courts are housed in the same facility.
 Those are usually called District and Session Judge Court.

-Based on the type of adjudicator, Sessions Courts are of two types, those being Court of Sessions Judge and Court of Magistrate.
+Based on the type of adjudicator, Sessions Courts are of two types: the Court of Sessions Judges and the Court of Magistrates.
 Court of Sessions Judge is presided over by a Judge appointed by the government and Courts of Magistrate are presided by a Judicial Magistrate.
 Court of Magistrate is under control of and subordinate to the Sessions Judge.

 The CrPC enables Sessions Judge to pass any sentence authorized by law.
 But any death sentence passed by such judge needs the confirmation from the High Court Division.